Trusted Counsel After A Train Accident

 Track And Structural Defects Or Maintenance Issues

 Design flaws and faulty maintenance on tracks can cause derailments, especially at high speeds.

-Train operators can allow themselves to be distracted by cell phone use and tasks unrelated to their job.
-Human error also affects motorists who ignore signals and attempt to race the train through the crossing.
+Train operators can be distracted by cellphone use and tasks unrelated to their job.
+Human error also affects motorists who ignore signals and attempt to race a train through the crossing.